-- ls for a surface water take which when assessed in combination with all other authorised water takes exceeds the combined primary and secondary allocable flows in Table 3-5; or - is for a surface water harvesting take which when assessed in combination with all other authorised surface water harvesting water takes exceeds the limits set in Policy 20 b); or - Is for a groundwater take which exceeds the Sustainable Yields (if listed) in Table 3-6, or is a non-complying activity (requiring resource consent)
+- 1. Is for a surface water take which when assessed in combination with all other authorised water takes exceeds the combined primary and secondary allocable flows in Table 3-5; or - 2.
+Is for a surface water harvesting take which when assessed in combination with all other authorised surface water harvesting water takes exceeds the limits set in Policy 20 b); or - 3.
+Is for a groundwater take which exceeds the Sustainable Yields (if listed) in Table 3-6, or is a non-complying activity (requiring resource consent)